b-zee/sn_container/README.md

 ### Command Line Interface

-> :warning: The CLI is not available in the latest versions.

 If the network is up and running, one can use the built-in Safe CLI to operate on the network.

 ```txt